 - Do not contact any advertisements that imply they can help with university assignments for a small fee (sometimes it might even be a scam!)

 - Be prepared and plan your assessments in advance.

 - If you cannot complete your assignment on time, ask for an extension or deferral (evidence may be required for this to be granted)

 - If you are feeling stressed and need support academically.

 Seek support from the Centre for Learning and Study Support (CLaSS) and access help.

-It can feel like paying for an essay is a quick and easy solution to academic problems.
-However, it is important to remember this type of academic behaviour is not tolerated or acceptable within DMU.
-Contract cheating will only be beneficial for the short term, eventually, you could be faced with financial, personal and university issues!... (including being terminated from the university!)
+It can feel like paying for an essay or getting someone else to do it for you is a quick and easy solution to academic problems.
+However, it is important to remember this type of academic behaviour is neither tolerated nor acceptable within DMU.
+Contract cheating (payment or not) will only be beneficial for the short term, eventually, you could be faced with financial, personal and university issues!... (including being terminated from the university!)

 Why are these terms important?

 These are explanations of academic offences that you should be familiar with as if you make any of these mistakes, it could result in disciplinary action from the University, including expulsion.

 Protect your future by familiarising yourself with the academic offences here.